 The best way to boost your Dark Social share is by engaging your prospects with killer content.
 And to do that, you need to use real marketing.

-Obviously, market research is important here.
+Market research is important here.
 You need to know what type of content your people are interested in.
-Additionally, you also need to develop a keen sense of what type of content they’ll share with their network.
+You also need to develop a keen sense of what type of content they’ll share with their network.
 That’s a subtle but important difference.

 So create content that ensures that your target audience knows what you do.
 Make it helpful, inspiring, and valuable.
 That way, when they emerge from the Dark Social spaces — and show their intent — you’ll already have built trust, expertise, and authority.